CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/roots/predicates.md

 Don't know what a builder is?
 Check [the builder info page](../../../groovy/builder.md) out.

 ???+ Abstract "mods.roots.predicates.stateBuilder()"
     - `#!groovy boolean`.
 Sets if the predicate checks the block above for validation.
 Requires that only at most one of either `above` or `below` may be true.
+(Default `false`).

         ```groovy
         above()
         ```

     - `#!groovy boolean`.
 Sets if the predicate checks the block below for validation.
 Requires that only at most one of either `above` or `below` may be true.
+(Default `false`).

         ```groovy
         below()
         ```

     - `#!groovy IBlockState`.
 Sets the IBlockState compared against.
 Requires not null.
-(Default `null`).

         ```groovy
         block(Block)
         blockstate(IBlockState)
         ```

     - `#!groovy Collection<String>`.
 Sets what properties of the blockstate are checked, where any properties not checked are.
 Requires that each property must be a valid property of the provided `blockstate`.
-(Default `null`).

         ```groovy
         properties(String...)